dirac-institute/sorcha/docs/ephemerisgen.rst

-Because ASSIST uses REBOUND's `IAS15 integrator <https://ui.adsabs.harvard.edu/abs/2015MNRAS.446.1424R/abstract>`_, which has an adaptive time step, ``sorcha``'s ephemeris generator instantiates a REBOUND n-body simulation for each individual massless synthetic object including the effects of the Sun, planets, Moon, and 16 asteroids (see the :ref:`MAP` section).
+Because ASSIST uses REBOUND's `IAS15 integrator <https://ui.adsabs.harvard.edu/abs/2015MNRAS.446.1424R/abstract>`_, which has an adaptive time step, ``Sorcha``'s ephemeris generator instantiates a REBOUND n-body simulation for each individual massless synthetic object including the effects of the Sun, planets, Moon, and 16 asteroids (see the :ref:`MAP` section).
 It also includes the J2, J3, and J4 gravitational harmonics of the Earth, the J2 gravitational harmonic of the Sun, and general relativistic correction terms for the Sun, using the Parameterized Post-Newtonian (PPN) formulation.
 The positions of the massive bodies come from the latest `DE441 <https://iopscience.iop.org/article/10.3847/1538-3881/abd414>`_ ephemeris, provided by NASA's `Navigation and Ancillary Information Facility (NAIF) <https://naif.jpl.nasa.gov/naif/credit.html>`_.
 We note that the coordinate frame for ASSIST+REBOUND  is the equatorial International Celestial Reference Frame (ICRF).
 The positions and velocities are barycentric within this frame, rather than heliocentric.
 The ephemeris generator translates the input barycentric or heliocentric orbits into x,y, z and velocities into the barycentric ICRF to be read into ASSIST.

 .. tip::
-  If using ``sorcha``'s internal ephemeris generation mode (which is the default mode), **we recommend calculating/creating your input orbits with epochs close in time to the start of the first survey observation**.
+  If using ``Sorcha``'s internal ephemeris generation mode (which is the default mode), **we recommend calculating/creating your input orbits with epochs close in time to the start of the first survey observation**.
 This will minimize the REBOUND n-body integrations required to set up the ephemeris generation.

 .. tip::
   For further details, we recommend you read the `ASSIST <https://ui.adsabs.harvard.edu/abs/2023PSJ.....4...69H/abstract>`__ and `REBOUND <https://ui.adsabs.harvard.edu/abs/2012A%26A...537A.128R/abstract>`__ papers.